antman999/Algorithms-and-Data-Structures-cheat-sheet/Data-structures/singly-linked-list/README.md

 |access|o(n)|o(1)

-SLL are great for insertion and deletion instead of arrays Arrays contains built in index (o1 for searching and access) whereas SLL dont
+SLL are great for insertion and deletion instead of arrays Arrays contains built in index (o1 for searching and access) whereas SLL dont.